 Return on Investment

-University of Chicago professor, James Heckman, the Heckman Equation helps us understand the need to invest in quality early learning for children in their first years of life.
-For every $1.00 invested our community will see a $13.00 return.
+University of Chicago Professor James Heckman, helps us understand the Heckman Equation's need to invest in quality early learning for children in their first five years.
+For every $1.00 invested, our community will see a $13.00 return.

 Invest + Develop + Sustain = Gain

-"Investing" in resources for families furthest from oppourtnity nurtures the "development" of cognitive and social skills, "sustained" through education into adulthood leads to a "gain" for the overall economy of a productive and valuable workforce.
+"Investing" in resources for families furthest from opportunity nurtures the "development" of cognitive and social skills, "sustained" through education into adulthood, leading to a "gain" for the overall economy of a productive and valuable workforce.

 Children with high-quality early learning care experiences are: